nazneen1022/SG-Movie-Database/README.md

 ## Technology used:

-- Vue
+- Vue ⭐️
-- Vuex
+- Vuex ⭐️
-- Vue-router
+- Vue-router ⭐️
 - HTML/CSS

+⭐️ New learnings while building this web application!

 ## How to install this?